 Message from Outer Space?
 The Mysterious Indecipherable Script of the Inga Stone

-Standing amidst the waters of the Inga River in Brazil, the mysterious Inga Stone of Paraíba, Brazil is an archeological treasure of much ongoing controversy.
-Covering most of its 150-foot length and 13-foot height are strange, unidentified geometric symbols, varied in size and shape, which are apparently carved into its Gneiss exterior.
+Standing amidst the waters of the Inga River in Brazil, the mysterious Inga Stone of Paraíba, Brazil is an archaeological treasure of much ongoing controversy.
+Covering most of its 150-foot length (46 meters) and 13-foot (4 meters) height are strange, unidentified geometric symbols, varied in size and shape, which are apparently carved into its Gneiss exterior.
 Although many observers have speculated on the origins and meaning of the symbols, no theory has yet been proven 100% factual.
 Are they a message to future generations from our ancestors?
 Did a previously unknown civilization exist, possessing ancient technology long since forgotten?
 What do the symbols really mean, who carved them, and why?

 Dating back in origin at least 6,000 years, the stone is a worldwide wonder.
 There are other stones, as well as caves, around the Inga stone which also have carvings on them, however they are not of the same intricate level of craftsmanship or style as the Inga.
-Archeologist and researcher Gabriele Baraldi stumbled upon his first Inga cave in the year 1988 - after which several more were found.
-In total, Baraldi has examined up to 497 symbols across all the cave's walls.
+Archaeologist and researcher Gabriele Baraldi stumbled upon his first Inga cave in the year 1988 - after which several more were found.
+In total, Baraldi has examined up to 497 symbols across all the caves’ walls.
 Most of the Inga's carvings are obscure, but a few of them are undoubtedly representative of celestial features, with two being almost identical to the Milky Way and constellation of Orion.

 - Researchers studying pigs in Brazil stumble upon ancient rock art that had never been seen before